 Human Oversight

 Design systems to allow effective human oversight.
 This includes the ability to understand outputs, intervene when necessary, and override or reverse decisions.
+Agentic workflows complicate this requirement - governance frameworks need explicit agent decision logging and override capabilities at each step of automated processes.

 Accuracy, Robustness, and Cybersecurity